irinatu17/Art-of-Tea/README.md

 - Entering two different passwords and trying to enter old password when re-setting password works as expected.
 - Registration and login pages are only available to anonymous users.

+### Automated Testing
+Automated testing is implemented to support manual testing during the development process as required.
+Unit tests can be found in the `tests_models.py`, `tests_views.py`, `tests_forms.py` files of applicable applications within the repository.
+*Note:* The tests should be added in local database, as The Heroku hobby-tier does not give permissions to allow creation of databases that are required for python automated testing.
+To run the test and check the output, the database (Postgres) code configuration in `settings.py` should be temporarily removed or commented out.
+**Command used to tun the tests**:
+`python3 manage.py test`
+#### Travis
+[Travis](https://travis-ci.org/) was also used throughout the unit testing of this project to provide continuous integration with the deployed site when pushing code to GitHub.
+It is configured via the `.travis.yml` file.
+All information about how to set it up can be found in [Travis Documentation](https://docs.travis-ci.com/).
 ### Validators
 #### HTML
 All the HTML files were tested through [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input).
 Since it does not recognize Jinja2 templating language, it showed a number of errors.
 Apart from that, no other errors were found across the html pages.